 · All licensed trash haulers shall provide at least one collection of shrubbery, tree trimmings and similar materials per month.
 Collection schedules shall be distributed to the customers and the Township.

-· Commercial and institutional business owners are required to report their recycling on a yearly basis.
+· Commercial and institutional business owners and trash haulers are required to report their recycling tonnage on a yearly basis.

 · Apartment complexes or residential communities (nursing homes, condominiums, retirement communities, etc.) are required to provide a recycling program for their residents.

-West Rockhill Township residents and businesses must contract directly with licensed trash haulers for trash removal.
-The following licensed trash haulers operate in West Rockhill Township:
+The following licensed trash haulers are known to operate in West Rockhill Township: